FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-03/02-rest.md

 # Body Parser

-Body parser is middleware used for parsing requests.
+Body parser is middleware used for parsing HTML, JSON & URL's from requests.
 We will need it to interpret our **JSON** and **URL** data.

 `npm install --save body-parser'